ivmartel/dwv-wordpress/readme.txt

 The DICOM Support plugin adds the following functionalities to Wordpress:

 * allows to upload DICOM (*.dcm) files in the media library,
+* adds a 'Dicom' block (wordpress 5 or above) that allows to select files from the media library (creates a 'dcm' shortcode)

+For wordpress previous to version 5:
+* allows to insert DICOM individual files to a blog post from the media library (by creating a 'dcm' shortcode)
-* allows to insert DICOM individual files or galleries to a blog post from the media library (creates the short-code / gallery automatically).
+* allows to insert DICOM galleries to a blog post from the media library (by overwritting the 'gallery' shortcode)

 The display is done using the open source DICOM Web Viewer ([DWV](https://github.com/ivmartel/dwv)).

 See it live at: [dwvblog](https://tyarcaouen.synology.me/wordpress/dwvblog).

 More details on how to add DICOM file(s) to your post can be found in the FAQ.

-**WARNING**: for Wordpress 5 users, you cannot add dicom views with the new 'image' or 'gallery' blocks, you need to use a 'classic' block and then choose the ‘add media’ button.

 == Installation ==